Atropine Therapy For Myopia Management

 Studies have shown that atropine therapy can significantly improve myopia progression in children.
 A 2006 study found that 400 children aged 6-12 who received atropine experienced significantly less myopia progression.
 A second study in 2012 with lower doses of atropine showed similar results.
 According to the American Academy of Ophthalmology, 90% of children who have atropine therapy show signs of reduced myopia progression.

-According to Melania Napolitano, O.D., young children should be administered atropine drops before going to sleep.
+According to Dr. Melania and Dr. Maria, young children should be administered atropine drops before going to sleep.
 This increases the likelihood of effective results as the child is more relaxed in sleep.
 Many parents find that an easy solution is to make it a part of their children’s nightly bedtime rituals.

 Does Atropine Therapy Hurt?